 On April 25, Governor Cuomo launched the 2017 Regional Economic Development Council (REDC) initiative, also known as Round VII, by officially kicking off the annual competition for more than $800 million in New York State economic development resources in all 10 REDC geographic areas.

-The Consolidated Funding Application (CFA) will open for submissions on Monday, May 1.
+The Consolidated Funding Application (CFA) opened for submissions on Monday, May 1.
 The deadline for CFA submissions is Friday, July 28, at 4:00 p.m.
 Applications submitted after the deadline will not be accepted.

 Nonprofit Works has in-depth experience with the CFA requirements and process, as well as the interests and priorities of the REDCs.
 If you would like a consultation on planning and developing your organization’s CFA, please contact Maranne McDade Clay at firstname.lastname@example.org or (518) 581-8841.

 Since 2013, all not-for-profits seeking New York State grant funds must register in the state’s Grants Gateway and complete the pre-qualification process to be eligible to apply for funding.
 If your organization is planning to seek state grants, it should start the registration and pre-qualification process as soon as possible.
 The Grants Gateway training calendar offers useful links, webinars, and other resources to help you navigate the pre-qualification process.